 Skip to content

-This guide walks you through setting up and running the SD-JWT .NET samples, providing a hands-on introduction to selective disclosure and verifiable credentials.
+This guide walks you through setting up and running the SD-JWT .NET samples, with working examples of selective disclosure and verifiable credentials.

 Prerequisites